microsoft/FluidFramework/docs/content/docs/testing/typed-telemetry.md

 Fluid Framework contains code enabling the production and consumption of stable typed telemetry for Fluid Framework applications.
 The typed telemetry is used as the backbone for different Fluid Framework cloud offerings such as dashboards and alarms for Fluid applications.
 This package can also be used as a reference for customizing and creating your own telemetry solution if desired.

-At this time, the package enables collection of telemetry related to the Fluid Container only.
+At this time, the package enables collection of telemetry related to the Fluid container only.
 In the future, more areas would be added as needs evolve.
 This telemetry is strongly typed and backed by versioning semantics to avoid un-planned or un-expected breaks in telemetry.

 ## Getting Started